ComputeCanada/magic_castle/docs/README.md

 Terraform tags:
 - `login`: identify instances that will be pointed by the domain name A record
+- `pool`: identify instances that will be created only if their hostname appears in the `var.pool` list.
 - `proxy`: identify instances that will be pointed by the vhost A records
 - `public`: identify instances that need to have a public ip address and be accessible from the Internet
 - `puppet`: identify the instance that will be configured as the main Puppet server